logzio/logz-docs/_source/logzio_collections/_security-sources/cloudtrail.md

 3. Provide the **S3 bucket name**
 4. Provide your **Prefix**.
 That is your CloudTrail path.
 See further details below.
 5. There is no **Region** selection box because it is not needed.
 Logz.io will pull data from all regions in AWS for the specified bucket and account.
 6. **Save** your information.

 ![S3 bucket configuration wizard](https://dytvr9ot2sszz.cloudfront.net/logz-docs/log-shipping/s3-configuration-wizard-no-region.png)

+###### Getting the information from your CloudTrail AWS path

 When creating a bucket, you'll only need to fill in 2 parameters which you can get from your CloudTrail AWS path.
 The AWS path structure for CloudTrail looks like this: